justinecasino/quarry-operations-direct-cost-analysis/README.md

  ## Overview

 This project presents an end-to-end cost efficiency analysis of quarry operations using synthetic data.
-It focuses on evaluating cost per cubic meter (m³) and identifying key operational cost drivers across the full production cycle—from drilling to hauling.
+It focuses on evaluating cost per cubic meter (m³) and identifying key operational cost drivers across the full production cycle - from drilling to hauling.

 ## Operational Context